Deadline Day: Liverpool sign Ben Davies and Ozan Kabak but January transfer window shuts quietly

 Total transfers

-In terms of total incomings, West Brom were busiest with five additions, followed by Arsenal, Liverpool and West Ham with three per club, and nine clubs made one signing apiece: Aston Villa, Brighton, Burnley, Crystal Palace, Everton, Fulham, Manchester United, Newcastle and Wolves.
+In terms of total incomings, West Brom were busiest with five additions, followed by Arsenal, Liverpool and West Ham with three per club, and 10 clubs made one signing apiece: Aston Villa, Brighton, Burnley, Crystal Palace, Everton, Fulham, Manchester United, Newcastle, Southampton and Wolves.

-For outgoings, Arsenal were busiest with 11 shipped out on loan or permanent deals, followed by Manchester United, Wolves, Leicester and Tottenham (nine each) - while eight left Everton and seven departed Aston Villa, Brighton, Manchester City and West Ham during the window.
+For outgoings, Arsenal were busiest with 11 shipped out on loan or permanent deals, followed by Tottenham (10 outgoings), Everton, Leicester, Manchester United and Wolves (nine each) - while eight left Manchester City and seven departed Aston Villa, Brighton, Fulham and West Ham during the window.